The poured out life of Christ

 We see the following problems here:

-1. There are clashes.
+1. There are collisions.

 2. There are power struggles.

-3. You are ambitious.
+3. They are ambitious.

-5. This shows an exaggeratedly high self-assessment.
+5. This indicates an exaggeratedly high self-esteem.

+They are primarily concerned with their own interests.
 It's easy to fall into all these settings.
 I have seen them in me and others over the years.
 It is also so easy to blind oneself that these attitudes are wrong for a Christian.
 The verses 5-11 basically look to the example of Jesus, to let the air out of all arrogance and all selfishness that can so easily attack us.

 Paul says: Do you think that you are better than others and deserve respect and honor from the church?
 Consider how great and powerful Christ really was.
 Paul says: You do not want to submit to others, you do not want to serve without recognition, you are annoyed because others see you as given?
 Consider what Christ was willing to do without.